Holf/AllForOne/README.md

 1. **You abort a test run**

     You're running your integration tests in Visual Studio.
 You realise something's not right so you click on the `Stop` button in your test runner.
-Your tests stop, but the Test Fixture Teardown code never had a chance to run.
+Your tests stop, but the Test Fixture Teardown code never has a chance to run.
 Therefore, your test browser instance is still running.

     Okay, this is not the end of the world.
 You can see the test browser is still running and you can kill it.
 But what a hassle, having to kill the test browser (and possibly something else like Chrome Driver) every time you stop a test run!

-    And sometimess you start the test run again, forgetting to kill the test browser and only remembering when your test code complains that a browser is already running.
+    And sometimes you start the test run again, forgetting to kill the test browser and only remembering when your test code complains that a browser is already running.
 So you stop the tests again, and have to close the original test browser, and the second one that just got started, and maybe two Chrome Driver instances too...

 2. **Your test run crashes on your Build Server**